Biacode/jcronofy/README.md

 ```

 # If you simply need to test cronofy API.
-Then construct simple jersey client as follows
+Then construct jersey client as follows
 ```java
 package my.application;